vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-access-services-with-a-duplex-contract.md

     Dim site As InstanceContext = New InstanceContext(new CallbackHandler())
     ```

-6.  <span data-ttu-id="4744b-119">Criar uma instância do [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] cliente usando o construtor que requer um <xref:System.ServiceModel.InstanceContext> objeto.</span><span class="sxs-lookup"><span data-stu-id="4744b-119">Create an instance of the [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] client using the constructor that requires an <xref:System.ServiceModel.InstanceContext> object.</span></span> <span data-ttu-id="4744b-120">O segundo parâmetro do construtor é o nome de um ponto de extremidade encontrado no arquivo de configuração.</span><span class="sxs-lookup"><span data-stu-id="4744b-120">The second parameter of the constructor is the name of an endpoint found in the configuration file.</span></span>
+6.  <span data-ttu-id="8b193-119">Criar uma instância do cliente WCF usando o construtor que requer um <xref:System.ServiceModel.InstanceContext> objeto.</span><span class="sxs-lookup"><span data-stu-id="8b193-119">Create an instance of the WCF client using the constructor that requires an <xref:System.ServiceModel.InstanceContext> object.</span></span> <span data-ttu-id="8b193-120">O segundo parâmetro do construtor é o nome de um ponto de extremidade encontrado no arquivo de configuração.</span><span class="sxs-lookup"><span data-stu-id="8b193-120">The second parameter of the constructor is the name of an endpoint found in the configuration file.</span></span>

     ```csharp
     CalculatorDuplexClient wcfClient =